Scale Worlds

 Early Prototypes

-The project began with extensive prototyping to explore how users might navigate across extreme scales.
-These early sketches established the visual language and interaction patterns that would carry through to the final implementations.
+The project began with a lot of prototyping to figure out how users might navigate across extreme scales.
+These early sketches set the visual language and interaction patterns that carried through to the final implementations.

 Early prototype sketch of Scale Worlds Scale Worlds environment concept Entity scaling visualization User interface exploration Virtual environment layout Scale comparison diagram